kausthubtm/Parallel-Image-Processing/README.md

 # Parallel-Image-Processing
-Parallel implementation (OpenMP and MPI) of Basic Image Processing algorithms
+Parallel implementation (OpenMP and MPI) and its serial implementation of Basic Image Processing algorithms.
+The repo includes implementations of, RGB to BW, Brighten, Prewitt, Box, Median, Gaussian

 ## Running a program